-Top Ten CTO Goals for 2023
+Top Ten CTO Goals for 2024

-The time is critical for CTOs to set new goals for 2023 and jump-start the year to make pivotal contributions.
+The time is critical for CTOs to set new goals for 2024 and jump-start the year to make pivotal contributions.
 If you’re a CTO, here are the goals that will set you for success:

-1. Develop a Technical Vision for the Organization
+1. Cultivating a Robust Technical Vision

 Technical Vision for the Organization